"Here Are Your Gods"

 Now as much as ever, we need a biblically informed understanding of the many ways humans make gods for themselves, the danger of idols, and how God calls us to join him in the battle against idolatry as part of his ongoing mission to be known and worshiped by all peoples.

 "Christopher Wright has given us a powerful and incisive analysis of the nature of idolatry both in biblical times and today.
 He spares no punches as he exposes the dangers of political idolatry, which has tempted many contemporary Christians.
 Importantly, he not only diagnoses the problem, he gives us the remedy.
-This book should be must reading for Christians as they engage with the political process."
+This book should be a must-read for Christians as they engage with the political process."

 "Wright's careful dive into Scripture on the meaning of idolatry packs a punch for our times—an important reminder that idols, including political idols, are false gods that we create in our image, capable of great harm and destruction but ultimately ciphers within the true created order."